mik-ald/PortfolioProjects/README.md

 # Portfolio Projects

-The projects within this repository were developed as part of my own personal training.
-Each script contains expertise I have gathered that would ultimatley showcase my abilities within each language and that I can hopefully replicate in future work/projects.
+The projects within this repository were developed for my own personal training and portfolio.
+They each contain solutions that ultimatley showcase my expertise within each language, and knowledge I would be able to use in future work/projects.

 Here is a summary of the different techniques used per Project: